 Bridal showers are the perfect pre-wedding celebration that'll bring together the women who cherish and support you the most in this world.
 But, sometimes these pre-wedding festivities aren't for everyone.
-Whether you find that planning a bridal shower is eating up too much of your (or your MOH's) time and money or that most of the people you'd like to invite live too far away, it's OK to skip having a bridal shower.
+Whether you find that planning a bridal shower is eating up too much of your (or your maid of honor's) time and money or that most of the people you'd like to invite live too far away, it's okay to skip having a bridal shower.
 Here are five reasons to not have a bridal shower (that are totally legitimate).

 1. Guests Live Far Away

 If your family and close friends live in a different state, country or just somewhere that'll be tough for them to drive in for the weekend, you may want to skip a bridal shower just out of sheer logistics.
 Instead, do a spa day or lunch with your girls the day before the wedding when everyone is in town.

 2. Time Is of the Essence

 If your wedding is a few months away and you haven't had a chance to think about a shower or can't find a single free weekend or weekday to have one, you may want to just cross this off your list.
 Save your free time and brainpower to focus on your wedding and to try and relax before the big day arrives and your guests shower you there.

 Sometimes planning a bridal shower can feel like you are planning a second wedding, especially if you don't have any family members or friends to pitch in and help.
 If you find yourself in charge of planning the shower and it's making you extra stressed, you may start to see that it's not worth it to throw another party.

 4. You'd Rather Do Something Else